mitbailey/Aerospace/Rocketry Suite/README.md

 ### **Commands**

 	.help - Display available commands and what they do.

 	.help units - Display required units.

 	.help <command> - Display detailed information about that command.

   .run - Run the simulation given the current launch vehicle configuration and weather conditions.

 	.set vehicle - Creates a new launch vehicle with the relevant parameters.

 	.set conditions - Creates a new set of weather conditions.

+	set parachute - Sets the parameters of the vehicle's parachute.

+	.set angle - Manually sets the launch angle of the vehicle.

 	.display vehicle - Displays the current launch vehicle.

 	.display conditions - Displays the current weather conditions.

+	.display parachute - Displays the current parachute configuration.

+	.display angle - Displays the current launch angle.

+	.calculate parachute diameter - Uses the current parachute configuration to determine optimal diameter.

+	.calculate parachute velocity - Uses the current parachute configuration to determine landing velocity.

+	.calculate angle - Sets the launch angle to what will return the rocket to the launchsite.

+	.update - Can be used to change a single value of a class.

+	.credits - Shows the credits for the program.

 	.exit - Closes the program.

 ### **About**
 Written in C++.